SAP-samples/event-driven-integrations-codejam/exercises/11-aem-cloud-integration-adapter/README.md

 ## Set up components in Cloud Integration

-Before we are able to receive message from the queue, we need to set up a few things in Cloud Integration:
+Before we can receive message from the queue, we need to set up a few things in Cloud Integration:

 1. Create a secure parameter for the Solace Messaging password.
 2. Import the Advanced Event Mesh adapter from the SAP Business Accelerator Hub.
 3. Import the integration flow available in the assets folder.